Portrait and Figure Drawing ....

 - Pose the figure in an active athletic pose with slanted and extended arms and legs.

--Add pieces of highly visible tape at each joint of the figure to give structural emphasis to the model.
+-Add pieces of tape at each joint of the figure to give structural emphasis to the model.

 - Work on large brown or white wrapping paper.